 Find your electrical panel and check the AC switch.
 If it is in the “OFF” position, simply switch it to “ON.”

-Visually inspect the cord coming out of the air conditioner.
-The problem may be as simple as the AC not being plugged in (if you have a window unit)!
-It most cases, it is a small brown cord that comes out of your AC and is connected to a panel on the side of your home.
+Visually inspect the cord coming out of your air conditioner.
+The problem may be as simple as the AC not being plugged in, especially if you have a window unit.
+In most cases, there will be a small brown cord coming from your AC that is connected to a panel on the side of your home.

-Sometimes, these wires can become unplugged or even chewed through.
-This could stop the flow of electricity to your AC, preventing it from switching on.
+These wires can become unplugged or even chewed through.
+This will stop the flow of electricity to your AC, preventing it from switching on.